Integrate your app with an Azure virtual network

 How virtual network integration works

 Apps in App Service are hosted on worker roles.
 Virtual network integration works by mounting virtual interfaces to the worker roles with addresses in the delegated subnet.
+The virtual interfaces used aren't resources customers have direct access to.
 Because the from address is in your virtual network, it can access most things in or through your virtual network like a VM in your virtual network would.

 When virtual network integration is enabled, your app makes outbound calls through your virtual network.
 The outbound addresses that are listed in the app properties portal are the addresses still used by your app.
 However, if your outbound call is to a virtual machine or private endpoint in the integration virtual network or peered virtual network, the outbound address is an address from the integration subnet.
 The private IP assigned to an instance is exposed via the environment variable, WEBSITE_PRIVATE_IP.

 When all traffic routing is enabled, all outbound traffic is sent into your virtual network.
 If all traffic routing isn't enabled, only private traffic (RFC1918) and service endpoints configured on the integration subnet is sent into the virtual network.
 Outbound traffic to the internet is routed directly from the app.

 For Windows App Service plans, the virtual network integration feature supports two virtual interfaces per worker.
 Two virtual interfaces per worker mean two virtual network integrations per App Service plan.
 In other words, a Windows App Service plan can have virtual network integrations with up to two subnets/virtual networks.
 The apps in the same App Service plan can only use one of the virtual network integrations to a specific subnet, meaning an app can only have a single virtual network integration at a given time.
 Linux App Service plans support only one virtual network integration per plan.